Kefrov/LogiSAMM/README.md

 # LogiSAMM
-- Logic circuit simulator for Android 7.0+.
+- Logic circuit simulator for Android 7.0+
-- Built with Android Studio and Java.
+- Built with Android Studio and Java